serpent-os/img-tests/desktop/README.md

 Requires 8GiB of free RAM because it uses tmpfs storage to create the various images comprising the ISO.

+## Specifying ISO compression type

+    sudo -E COMPRESSION=zstd ./img.sh
+    You specified the compression type: zstd

+    Valid compression types are:
+    - lz4 (default, quick to build, size regressions are easily spotted in smoketests)
+    - xz
+    - zstd3 (recommended for quick builds that will get written to USB sticks)
+    - zstd19 (recommended for release ISOs)
+    - lz4hc

 ## Troubleshooting

 > Ikey Doherty